fgimenez/ocaml-travis-runner/README.md

-Simple container to reprocue travis builds for opam packages.
+Simple container to reproduce travis builds for opam packages.
 Something like this should work from the package's project root:

 ```
 docker run \